epfl-ada/ada-2021-project-escouade/src/README.md

 # ADA 2021
-### Folder containing Code ann Notebooks used to complete the project
+### Folder containing Code and Notebooks used to complete the project